 Why Lawyers Don’t Take Medical Malpractice Cases

 Many lawyers choose not to handle medical malpractice cases.
 Proof of medical malpractice can be very difficult to come by.
 There may be clear injuries, but then you still have to show that the injuries were a direct result of negligence.
 Proving causation is just one obstacle that stops attorneys from taking on medical malpractice claims.
 Even lawyers who choose to take on these types of cases tend to be extremely selective.
-This is so because medical malpractice cases are not only
+This is so because medical malpractice cases are not only complicated, but require many resources in which most lawyers are not willing or able to invest.
+The professional liability insurers for medical professionals are prepared to defend malpractice cases with everything they have.

 Not only can medical malpractice cases be intimidating to most lawyers, but they are very expensive.
 There are substantial upfront costs that need to be put forward to even begin investigating a potential medical malpractice case.
 Qualified medical experts are necessary to analyze and investigate medical records.
 There will be mountains of medical records and paperwork to sift through and the attorney will need to have a strong understanding of the medicine involved.